by Michael W. Taft

 It turns out that deconstructing an experience is not that difficult, once we define some terms.
 Sensory experience is the core of being a human being.
 Sensory experience is how we know there is a world around us—through sight, sound, taste, touch, and smell—and sensory experience is how we know we exist—through the internal experience of these same senses.
 You can see a bird (a visual experience) and hear it singing (an auditory experience).
 Later, you could remember that experience, which would be a kind of internal, mental seeing and hearing.
 It could make you feel happy, which is a body sensation (like the feeling of a smile).

 While there is almost certainly a world that exists outside of sensory experience, there is nothing we can know or say about it directly.
 We can only encounter it through the medium of our senses.
-We need eyes to see and ears to hear.
+In one way of looking at it, you are just a brain in a bone box that needs eyes to see and ears to hear the world around you.
 As human beings in a human body with a human brain, sensory experience is everything.
 It’s not only how we know about the external world, it’s how we contact our internal world.
 For example memories are internal experiences of past sensory events.
 Self-talk is a present-time experience of mentally-generated sound (i.e. it is a kind of hearing).
 Interoception, feeling the internal state of our own bodies (hunger, pain, emotional reactions, etc.) is a kind of touch.
 Emotions, too, are a kind of body sensation.

 Let’s say you are watching a movie.
 There is a car chase, gun shots, helicopters.
 It’s all very intense.
 You’re heart is racing and you’re clenching the armrests.
-You are completely absorbed in the movie, but the experience itself is largely opaque.
+You are completely absorbed in the movie, but the experience itself is monolithic—it’s just one big pile of sensations all mixed together.
 If you examine it closely, however, you will see that it is composed of some external pictures and sound that are creating mental images, talk, and emotional body sensations.
 You can get specific with the emotional body sensations, clearly noticing the feeling of a racing heart, of fast breathing, of gripped fingers.

 This is an example of deconstructing an experience, and you can do it with any experience you have all day long.
 When you are thinking, you can notice that the experience of thinking is composed of mental pictures combined with mental talk.
 (There may also be mental taste and smell, but these are relatively rare.)
 Rather than being absorbed in the meaning of the content of the pictures and words, you can focus on the words and pictures as a sensory experience.
 Like watching a flowing river or listening to music.